 1) The Museo Egizio or Eyptian Museum [Torino]

-Perhaps the most notable exhibition hall is likewise one of the most established on the planet.
+Perhaps the most notable exhibition hall is likewise one of the most established on the planet and you will have to put your id cards on document scanners before you enter it.
 Tracing all the way back to 1824, and can be found in a similarly old town of Turin, named as the beginning of Egyptology; this gallery holds probably the main antiques on the planet.
 Jean-Francois Champollion, renowned for having translated the Rosetta Stone, was extremely keen on the assortment of the historical center.

 2) The Galleria dell’Accademia or Accademia Gallery [Firenze]